On network coding for sum-networks: Solvably equivalent networks

 \begin{theorem} (i) The sum-network $\net_2$ is $k$-length vector linear solvable over $F$ if and only if the multiple-unicast network $\net_1$ is $k$-length vector linear solvable over $F$.\\ (ii) The sum-network $\net_2$ is solvable over $G$ if and only if the multiple-unicast network $\net_1$ is solvable over $G$.\\ (iii) The reverse sum-network $\net_2^{\prime}$ is $k$-length vector linear solvable over $F$ if and only if the reverse multiple-unicast network $\net_1^{\prime}$ is $k$-length vector linear solvable over $F$.\\ (iv) The reverse sum-network $\net_2^{\prime}$ is solvable over $G$ if and only if the reverse multiple-unicast network $\net_1^{\prime}$ is solvable over $G$. \end{theorem}

 The proof of the theorem is given in Appendix \ref{th1proof}.

-\begin{remark} A. Though parts (i) and (iii) are stated for a finite field, the same results can be shown to hold over any finite commutative ring $R$ with identity, $R$-module with annihilator $\{0\}$, and for even more general forms of linear network codes defined in~\cite{jaggi2}.
-B. In parts (ii) and (iv), solvability is not restricted by $\mathbb{Z}$-linear codes, but includes non-linear coding.
-The alphabet is restricted to an abelian group simply for defining the {\em sum} of the sources. \end{remark}
+\begin{remark} A. Though parts (i) and (iii) are stated for a finite field, the same results can be shown to hold over any finite commutative ring $R$ with identity, any $R$-module with annihilator~(\cite{atiyah}) $\{0\}$, and for more general forms of linear network codes defined in~\cite{jaggi2}.
+B. In parts (ii) and (iv), solvability is not restricted to codes where nodes perform only the group operation in $G$, but includes arbitrary non-linear coding.
+The alphabet is restricted to an abelian group only for defining the {\em sum}.
+C. For $k=1$, the parts (i) and (iii) of the theorem gives the equivalence of the networks for scalar solvability as a special case. \end{remark}

-For the case of $k=1$, Theorem 1 (i) and (iii) give the following Corollary. \begin{corollary} (i) The sum-network $\net_2$ is scalar linear solvable over $F$ if and only if the multiple-unicast network $\net_1$ is scalar linear solvable over $F$.

-(ii) The reverse sum-network $\net_2^{\prime}$ is scalar linear solvable over $F$ if and only if the reverse multiple-unicast network $\net_1^{\prime}$ is scalar linear solvable over $F$. \end{corollary}

-\comts{ \begin{remark} The construction given \textbf{$\textbf{C}_1$} to show the solvably equivalence is not the most efficient one in terms of the required number of extra nodes and edges.
-A few nodes and edges are added for the neat presentation and visualisation.
-It can be shown that a solvably equivalent sum-network can be constructed from a multiple-unicast network having $m$ source-terminal pair by adding $3m+1$ nodes and $m^{2}+4m$ edges to the multicast-network. \end{remark} }

-\textbf{$\textbf{C}_2$ : Construction of a sum-network that is solvably equivalent to a given Type I network}\\ First, we should note that it is possible to construct a solvably equivalent Type IA network from a Type I network by the following two-steps proceedure.

-\begin{enumerate} \item Consider all the independent random processes generated by the sources in the original Type I network.
-In the new network, construct one source for each process and add an edge from each constructed source to all the sources in the given Type I network which generate that process.
-The original sources of the given Type I network are not considered as sources in the constructed network.

-\item For every terminal in the original Type I network, construct one terminal for each process demanded by the original terminal and add an edge from the original terminal to these constructed terminals.
-The terminals of the original network are not considered as terminals of the new network. \end{enumerate}